On product sets of arithmetic progressions: Introduction

 Although Theorem~\ref{cor: AA2log2-1} does not solve Conjecture~\ref{conj: ER} completely, it can be used to prove the case for doubling number up to $4$ (in terms of difference set).
 In this case, Eberhard, Green and Manners \cite[Theorem 6.4]{EGM14} proved that $\A$ must be a subset of an arithmetic progression with positive density, and thus the following corollary can be deduced from Theorem~\ref{cor: AA2log2-1} immediately. \begin{corollary} Let $\ee>0$.
 Let $\A \subseteq\Z$ be a finite set with $ |A-A|\le (4-\ee)|A| $, then

 \end{corollary}

-In Theorem~\ref{cor: AB2log2-1}, one can relax the condition that $\A, \B$ are dense subsets of arithmetic progressions $\P_1, \P_2$, to that $\A$ intersects an arithmetic progression $\P_1$ (with sizes $|\P_1| = \Theta( |\A|)$) with positive constant density, and similar condition holds for $\B$ and $\P_2$.
-Such $\A$ and $\B$ may have large sum sets.
+In Theorem~\ref{cor: AB2log2-1}, one can relax the condition that $\A, \B$ are dense subsets of arithmetic progressions $\P_1, \P_2$, to the condition that $\A$ intersects an arithmetic progression $\P_1$ (with sizes $|\P_1| = \Theta( |\A|)$) with positive density, and a similar condition holds for $\B$ and $\P_2$.
+Such $\A$ and $\B$ may have large sumsets.

 Our Theorem~\ref{cor: AB2log2-1} also easily implies the following observation.
-Consider the restricted sum sets where $\ee$ is a small absolute constant.
-If the restricted sum set is small, then one can get similar lower bounds on $|\A \cdot \B|$ as in Theorem~\ref{cor: AB2log2-1}.
+Consider the restricted sumsets where $\ee$ is a small absolute constant.
+If the restricted sumset is small, then one can get similar lower bounds on $|\A \cdot \B|$ as in Theorem~\ref{cor: AB2log2-1}.
 The proof simply consists of using the structural results in \cite{Lev, SX19} to conclude that such set $\A, \B$ must overlap with some arithmetic progressions $\P_1, \P_2$ heavily, and then applying Theorem~\ref{cor: AB2log2-1} to conclude the proof.
-We leave the details for interested readers.
+We leave the details for the interested reader.